winggiver/wtm-website/README.md

 # wth-website
 Site template for Women Techmakers Hamburg.

-This is the template website for the WTM HH first workshop.
+This is the template website for the HTML & CSS Workshops.

 This template shall be downloaded by all MENTORS in the workshop.